jamesgurung/timetable-calendar-generator/README.md

 }
 ```
 If you specify multiple timings for the same `period`, then when creating each event the app will use the first entry matching any `days` and `yearGroups` filters.
 Make sure a fallback entry (with no filters) is always provided.

+You can add duties to staff calendars by setting up break and lunch periods, and then including the duties as part of `teachers.csv`, e.g. with columns like `1Mon:Break`.

 Overriding or renaming a lesson to a blank string (`""`) will prevent a calendar event from being created at that time.
 The `copyFromPeriod` option can be used to clone another lesson in the same day, for example to create an extended tutor period.